 this enigmatic dye will be reinforced by setting up your own mini indigo

-vat with a sure-fire fructose vat recipe.
+vat using a unique recipe.
 Dip that wax resist piece you

 created last week to actually see how it works.
 We will end with